Swift Modules and Imports

 Serial No Feature Syntax/Example Description

-1 Declaring an Extension extension TypeName { … } Defines a new extension for a type.
+1 Declaring an Extension extension TypeName { … } Adds functionality to a type.

-3 Adding Methods extension TypeName { func methodName() { … } } Adds new methods to a type.
+3 Adding Methods extension TypeName { func methodName() { … } } Defines new methods for a type.

 4 Adding Initializers extension TypeName { init(parameters) { … } } Adds convenience initializers to a type.

-5 Adding Protocol Conformance extension TypeName: ProtocolName { … } Makes a type conform to a protocol.
+5 Protocol Conformance extension TypeName: ProtocolName { … } Enables a type to conform to a protocol.

 Syntax Explanation